a-synchronous/rubico/README.md

 # Motivation
 A note from the author
 > At a certain point in my career, I grew frustrated with the entanglement of my own code.
 While looking for something better, I found functional programming.
-I was excited by the idea of functional composition, but disillusioned by the redundancy of its effectful types.
+I was excited by the idea of functional composition, but disillusioned by the redundancy of effectful types.
 I started rubico to capitalize on the prior while rebuking the latter.
 Many iterations since then, the library has grown into something I personally enjoy using, and continue to use to this day.

 rubico's value resides at the intersection of the following principles:
  * [asynchronous code should be simple](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf)